 work experience that could mean a full-time position within the company – or elsewhere – after graduation.

-Below, you'll find a few of your options that will help you pay for college.
-A few of these companies are offering these student-focused perks to part-time employees, too!
+Below, you'll find 10+ companies that offer tuition assistance, including part-time jobs with education benefits.
+A few of these companies are also offering student-focused perks to part-time employees.

 Companies that Cover All Tuition